positron48/goback/README.md

 ## Configuration

 The tool uses a YAML configuration file to set up backups.
-See `config-example.yaml` for a detailed example with all available options and their descriptions.

 ### Minimal configuration example